aws/studio-lab-examples/open-in-studio-lab/README.md

 ### How do I create an account on SageMaker Studio Lab?
 Easy, just go to https://studiolab.sagemaker.aws and request an account.

+### Copy the notebook, or clone the repository?
+Studio Lab provides 15GB of persistent storage.
+If you think you are going to burn through that with a really large model, or with exploring a larger dataset, you might not want to clone a full repository, but instead just copy a notebook.
+When you use the "open in Studio" button, you can select either "Copy notebook" or "Clone entire repository."
+Make sure to pick the one that gives you the files you need, while not taking all of your storage.